 Dr. Ahn worked in various ministerial settings including serving as the pastor of the English ministry at Hanbit Church in New York and Hanwoori church in Seoul.
 He recently served as the senior pastor of Zion Church in New Jersey.
 Dr. Ahn is married with two children, Dan and Christine.

-- Dr. Kim joined Torch Trinity Graduate University in fall 2012 after eight years of serving as an Assistant Professor and the Director of Conservatory at Chong Shin University.
+- Dr. Kim joined Torch Trinity Graduate University in fall 2012 after eight years of serving as an assistant professor and the Director of Conservatory at Chong Shin University.
 Dr. Kim earned a Bachelor of Music in piano from Kei-Myung University.
-In 1985, she moved to the U.S.A. and began her church music studies at Southeastern Baptist Theological Seminary in Wake Forest, NC.
+In 1985, she moved to the US and began her church music studies at Southeastern Baptist Theological Seminary in Wake Forest, NC.
 She received her Master of Sacred Music from Duquesne University in Pittsburgh, PA and Doctor of Musical Arts from American Conservatory of Music in Chicago, IL.
 Dr. Kim has given numerous recitals throughout the United States, Korea, Japan, and China.
 As a demanded lecturer, she actively gives lectures and seminars on church music and hymn improvisation at universities and churches throughout the country.
 She has released two CDs, published three books, and four academic theses.
 Dr. Kim currently serves as Dean of AGO Korean chapter.
 She is the program host, "Church with a View" at 극동Art TV.
 She is married with two children, JoAnn and Joseph.